 We have compared the microinstability properties of a number of different stellarator magnetic geometries for particular configurations for the LHD, NCSX, W7-X, HSX, and QPS stellarators.
 For NCSX, we have examined the present NCSX design with non-zero net current, and a variant, NCSX-J=0, with zero net current, but there is little difference between them for the microinstability results.
-We have also examined an axisymmetric version of the NCSX MHD equilibrium, NCSX-SYM.
-All of these cases have MHD equilibrium input normalized to the same geometric-center major radius, and to the same magnetic field strength at that major radius, and all use the same pressure profile as a function of the normalized toroidal flux, (derived from published LHD electron density and temperature profiles), all at the same very low volumn-average β value.
-The results might differ somewhat for other choices of the pressure profile, or for another choice of the single magnetic surface on which the instability calculation is performed.
-The linear growth rate and the real frequency are calculated by the nonaxisymmetric version of the FULL code, in the collisionless, electrostatic limit, for a particular hybrid root, which contains the usual ITG and

-TEM modes.
-The growth rates on the chosen magnetic surface are maximized over the field line label $\alpha \equiv \zeta - q\theta$, over the ballooning parameter θ_0 (or θ_k), and over $k\theta(\theta=0)\rho_i \propto n$, for each case, for the LHD experimental value of $\eta = \eta_i = \eta_e = 2.66$.
-For these maximizing values of α , θ_0 , and $k\theta(\theta=0)\rho_i$, η is then varied from high values where both the ITG and the CTEM destabilization mechanisms contribute, down to low values where only the CTEM mechanism contributes.
+We have also examined axisymmetric versions of the NCSX MHD equilibrium, NCSX-SYM and NCSX-TOK.
+All of these cases have MHD equilibrium input normalized to the same geometric-center major radius, and to the same magnetic field strength at that major radius, and all use the same pressure profile shape as a function of the normalized toroidal flux, (derived from published LHD electron density and temperature profiles), all at the same very low volumn-average β value, except for the higher- β NCSX-BETA case.
+The results might differ somewhat for other choices of the pressure profile shape, or for another choice of the single magnetic surface on which the instability calculation is performed.
+The linear growth rate and the real frequency are calculated by the nonaxisymmetric version of the FULL code, in the collisionless, electrostatic limit, for a particular hybrid root, which contains the usual ITG and TEM modes.
+The growth rates on the chosen magnetic surface are maximized over the field line label $\alpha \equiv \zeta - q\theta$, over the ballooning parameter θ_0 (or θ_k), and over $k{\theta}(\theta = 0)\rho_i \propto n$, for each case, for the LHD experimental value of $\eta = \eta_i = \eta_e = 2.66$.
+For these maximizing values of α , θ_0 , and $k{\theta}(\theta =$ $(0)\rho_i$, η is then varied from high values where both the ITG and the CTEM destabilization mechanisms contribute, down to low values where only the CTEM mechanism contributes.
 The CTEM contribution for the different cases depends on the relative localization of trapped particles and of bad magnetic curvature in the region where the linear eigenfunction is large.
-The seven cases fall into distinct categories: For the NCSX, NCSX-J=0, and LHD cases, the growth rate rises as η approaches zero, indicating a rather strong destabilizing contribution from the CTEM mechanism.
-For the W7-X, and NCSX-SYM cases, the growth rate is falling as η approaches zero, indicating a weak destabilizing contribution from the CTEM mechanism.
-(The growth rate for the HSX case is also falling as η approaches zero, but the overall destabization is larger, due to the reasons mentioned in Sec.
+The nine cases fall into distinct categories: For the NCSX, NCSX-J=0, and LHD cases, the growth rate rises as η approaches zero, indicating a rather strong destabilizing contribution from the CTEM mechanism.
+For the W7-X, NCSX-SYM, and NCSX-BETA cases, the growth rate is falling as η approaches zero, indicating a weak destabilizing contribution from the CTEM mechanism.
+(The growth rates for the HSX and NCSX-TOK cases are also falling as η approaches zero, but the overall destabilitation is larger, due to the reasons mentioned in Sec.
 IV.)
 The QPS case falls into this same category, but the effect is even stronger, and the mode is completely stabilized for $\eta \lesssim 0.5$.